-If very high levels of HCG are found, your doctor will usually perform an ultrasound (an imaging process that uses sound waves) to look for tumors and to support the diagnosis.
-To determine whether the disease has spread beyond the uterus, your doctor may perform other imaging tests such as x-rays, CT scans, and/or MRI of the chest, abdomen, pelvis, and brain.
+If elevated levels of HCG are found, your doctor will likely perform an ultrasound of the pelvis to evaluate for pregnancy.
+If there is no identifiable pregnancy, the diagnosis of GTD is considered.
+If spread beyond the uterus is suspected, your doctor may perform other imaging tests, such as chest x-ray, CT scan of the chest, abdomen and pelvis, and/or MRI of the brain.

 Once diagnostic tests are completed, your Memorial Sloan-Kettering doctor will discuss treatment options with you based on the type of tumor that was found, the extent to which the GTD may have spread, and your desire to preserve fertility.

 Our surgeons may remove a GTD that is confined to the uterus with a minor outpatient procedure called dilation and curettage (D&C).
 In this procedure, the cervix is widened (dilated) to allow the contents of the cervical canal and the lining of the uterus to be scraped out with a curette (curettage).
 A pathologist will evaluate the tissue removed during the D&C to determine what type of GTD you have.

 In some cases, women who have completed their childbearing may be treated with surgery to completely remove the uterus in an operation known as a hysterectomy.

 If GTD has spread into the uterus or to another organ, doctors at Memorial Sloan-Kettering may recommend treatment with chemotherapy as well as surgery.
 Chemotherapy is a drug or combination of drugs that travels through the bloodstream to kill cancer cells where they may have spread (metastasized) from the primary tumor.

 In recent years, multidrug chemotherapy regimens have vastly improved the survival and fertility options for women with metastatic disease.